 Your name, email address and telephone number when you provide consent to receive offers and promotions from us.

-In addition to the information you submit we are gathering your IP address to serve you with geographically-relevant content and personalisation purposes.
+In addition to the information you submit, we are gathering your IP address to serve you with geographically-relevant content and personalisation purposes.

 How and why will we use your personal data?